An operator algebraic approach to symmetry defects and fractionalization: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Juan Felipe Ariza Mej\'ia, Sven Bachmann, Tristen Brisky, Chian Yeong Chuah, Martin Fraas, Brett Hungar, Corey Jones, Michael Levin, Pieter Naaijkens, Bruno Nachtergaele, David Penneys, Sean Sanford, Wilbur Shirley, Daniel Spiegel, Dominic Williamson for helpful conversations.
+We would like to thank Juan Felipe Ariza Mej\'ia, Sven Bachmann, Alex Bols, Tristen Brisky, Chian Yeong Chuah, Martin Fraas, Brett Hungar, Corey Jones, Michael Levin, Pieter Naaijkens, Bruno Nachtergaele, David Penneys, Sean Sanford, Wilbur Shirley, Daniel Spiegel, Dominic Williamson for helpful conversations.
+We would also like to thank the referees for their suggestions and comments on the preprint.
 SV was funded by the NSF grant number DMS-2108390.
+SV thanks the VILLUM FONDEN for its support with a Villum Young Investigator (Plus) Grant (Grant No. 25452 and Grant No. 60842) as well as via the QMATH Centre of Excellence (Grant No. 10059).
 DW was funded by the NSF grant number DMS-2154389.
-KK was funded by NSF DMS 1654159 as well as the Center for Emergent Materials, an NSF-funded MRSEC, under Grant No. DMR-2011876.
+KK was funded by NSF DMS 2231533, NSF DMS 1654159, and the Center for Emergent Materials at The Ohio State University, an NSF-funded MRSEC, under Grant No. DMR-2011876.